syednaved1/Ca1/README.md

 NON cloud: local full access and control of data and resources.

-cloud: limited control as the services are provided by the third party.( ontech systems,inc.)
+cloud: limited control as the services are provided by the third party.

 ## Justifications: